 Abnormal bleeding is often an early sign of this type of cancer.
 Women are encouraged to report any abnormal bleeding or spotting to their physicians, especially if they are postmenopausal.

 Bladder cancer is four times more common in men than women, and almost two times higher in white men than black men.
 An estimated 79,030 new cases will be diagnosed in 2017, 60,490 of those being men, says the American Cancer Society.

 Blood in the urine is a common symptom of urinary bladder cancer.
 Other symptoms include increased urgency or more frequent urination or pain and irritation during urination.

-An estimated 87,110 skin cancer diagnoses will be made this year.
+An estimated 87,110 skin cancer diagnoses will be made this year, says the ACS report.
 Skin cancer is the most frequently diagnosed cancer in the United States.

 Warning signs of all skin cancers include changes in the size, shape or color of a mole or other skin lesion, the appearance of a new growth on the skin or a sore that doesn't heal.

 Thyroid cancer is most common in females, and the American Cancer Society predicts 42,470 women will be diagnosed this year.

 A lump in the neck is the most common symptom of thyroid cancer.
 Other symptoms include a tight or full feeling in the neck, difficulty breathing or swallowing, hoarseness, swollen lymph nodes and pain in the neck or throat that doesn't go away.

 An estimated 63,990 kidney and renal cancer diagnosis will be made in 2017, and the American Cancer Society predicts 14,400 deaths from kidney cancer will occur.